$L^{p}$ estimates and weighted estimates of fractional maximal rough singular integrals on homogeneous groups: Preliminaries and fundamental tools on homogeneous Lie groups

 \subsection{Auxiliary lemmas on homogeneous group $\HH$}

-In this subsection, we recall some basic definitions on homogeneous groups and then show two auxiliary lemmas.
+In this subsection, we recall some basic definitions on homogeneous groups and then show some auxiliary lemmas.
 To begin with, we recall the multiplication structure on $\HH$ (see \cite[Theorem 1.3.15]{Liebook}): if $x=(x_{1},\cdots,x_{n})$, $y=(y_{1},\cdots,y_{n})\in\HH$, then for any $2\leq j\leq n$,